groupultra/sdk-public/docs/source/moobius_database_storage.rst

 -----------------------------------
 CachedDict.load(self)

-Load all keys from the database to the cache.
+Loads all keys from the database to the cache.
 Returns None.

 .. _moobius.database.storage.CachedDict.save:
 CachedDict.save
 -----------------------------------
 CachedDict.save(self, key)

-Save a key to the database. given a string-valued key.
+Saves a key to the database. given a string-valued key.
 Returns None.
-For JSONDatabase, this will create a new json file named after the key.
+For a JSONDatabase, this will create a new json file named after the database's domain and key.

 .. _moobius.database.storage.CachedDict.__getitem__:
 CachedDict.__getitem__
 -----------------------------------
 CachedDict.__getitem__(self, key)

-Override the __getitem__, __setitem__, and __delitem__ methods of the CachedDict class to support database interaction.
-These methods are called when accessing elements using index notation and square brackets.
+Overrides dict-like usages of the form: "v = d['my_key']" to query from the database.
 Raises a KeyError if strict_mode is True and the key is not found.

 .. _moobius.database.storage.CachedDict.__setitem__: